avillasenorh/PStomo_documentation/docs/tutorials.md

 5. Once the virtual machine has been created, you can manage it in this window:
    ![virtualbox_manager](virtualbox_manager.png)
    If you have not changed the name, the virtual machine will appear as `Ubuntu 16.04`.
-   Haciendo click en el botón `Settings` pueden modificarse los valores de CPUs, RAM, etc de la máquina virtual.
-En cuanto a CPUs, con 1 es suficiente.
-En cuanto a la RAM, un valor entre 1 GB y la mitad de la RAM del ordenador es apropiado.
-Si vuestro ordenador tiene poca RAM (4 GB o menos), intentad no correr ninguna otra aplicación mientras utilizáis la máquina virtual.
-6. Una vez hayáis modificado los ajustes de la máquina virtual, podéis arrancarla haciendo click el `Start` (flecha verde).
-   Si la máquina virtual ha arrancado correctamente, podéis hacer click en el icono de la aplicación `Terminal` y ejecutar el comando `ls -l`.
-Entonces vuestra pantalla debería ser similar a esta:
+   If  you click on `Settings` you can modify the number of CPUs, amount of RAM, etc of the virtual maching.
+In order to run PStomo, 1 CPU is enough.
+With respect to RAM, a value between 1 GB and half the RAM of the computer is appropriate.
+6. Once you have modified the settings of the virtual machine, it can be started by clicking on `Start` (button with the green arrow).
+   If the virtual maching has booted correctly, click on the icon of the `Terminal` application and run `ls -l`.
+The output on the screen shold be similar to this:
    ![virtual_machine](virtual_machine.png)
-7. Una vez inicada la máquina virtual, es conveniente instalar las `Guest Additions`.
-Ir al menú `Devices > Insert Guest Additions CD Image...`.
-Esto montará un CD virtual que ejecutará automaticamente la instalación de las `Guest Additions`.
-Para la instalación pedirá el password de administrador de la máquina virtual, que es **seismo**.
-Una vez se hayan instalado, expulsar el CD y reiniciar la máquina virtual.
-La instalación solo ha de realizarse una vez.
+7. Once started the virtual machine, it is useful to install the `Guest Additions`.
+Go to the menu `Devices > Insert Guest Additions CD Image...`.
+This will mount a virtual CD that will automatically run the installation of the `Guest Additions`.
+It will prompt the admin password of the virtual machine which is **seismo**. once installed the `Guest Additions`, eject the CD and reboot the virtual machine.
+   This installation has to be done only once.

 ## 1. Selecting a region for tomography